zefer/atmos/README.md

 # Atmos

 An ESP32 based home IoT device.
-It collects some atmospheric readings for the room and publishes them to MQTT.
+It collects some climate readings for the room and publishes them to MQTT.
 Subsequently, these metrics can be collected and displayed on a Grafana dashboard by writing them to an InfluxDB.

 The metrics collected are via a Bosch BME280: barometric air pressure, temperature and humidity.